CGCL-codes/NIFA/readme.md

 python main.py --dataset dblp --alpha 0.1 --beta 8 --node 32 --edge 24 --epochs 500 --before --device 2 --models 'GCN' 'GraphSAGE' 'APPNP' 'SGC'
 ```

-### Evaluation on fair GNN models
+### Evaluation of fair GNN models

 Since FairGNN, FairVGNN, and FairSIN have been independently open-sourced, we have not included a unified integration of these models in our repository yet.
-Their official repositories are listed below:
+For the convenience of reproducing our results on these models, we summarize their official repositories below:

 | MODEL      | Repository |
 | ---------- | ---------- |